POLICYMAKERS

 Evidence-based policies and the European data gap

-A pan-European longitudinal survey measuring child and youth well-being will provide exciting new data, that is rigorous enough to inform policy making and support high quality evidence-based social policies in Europe.
+A pan-European longitudinal survey measuring child and youth wellbeing will provide exciting new data, that is rigorous enough to inform policy making and support high quality evidence-based social policies in Europe.

 Previous research (FP7 MyWeb project, 2014-2017) provided the proof of concept for the development of a such an ambitious survey in regard to: